nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the parsing works:

 - When called upon to parse a user command, the `HallPointerParser` class creates an `XYZCommandParser` (where `XYZCommandParser` is a placeholder for the specific command name that matches the API call e.g. `AddMemberCommandParser`).
 This newly created `Parser` then uses the other classes shown above to parse the user command, creating a `XYZCommand` object (e.g. `AddMemberCommand`) which the `Parser` returns back as a `Command` object.
-- All `XYZCommandParser` classes (e.g., `AddMemberCommandParser`, `DeleteSessionCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible, making adding more commands and further testing easier.
+- All `XYZCommandParser` classes (e.g. `AddMemberCommandParser`, `DeleteSessionCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible, making adding more commands and further testing easier.

 ### Model component